 The What: The ketogenic diet has been around for a long time, primarily used in the treatment of those suffering from epilepsy.
 More recently ketogenic diets have shown promise in treating many conditions including type II diabetes, polycystic ovary syndrome, and neurological diseases.
 (1)

-The How: The ketogenic diet does not focus much on caloric intake, instead focuses on reducing carbohydrates (typically to 50g per day or less).
+The How: The ketogenic diet does not focus on caloric intake, instead it focuses on reducing glucose from carbohydrates (typically to 50g per day or less).
 (1) At the same time the diet aims to increase protein and fat.
-Carbs are the body’s first fuel, so after a few days of restricted carbs, the body switches to using fat as a source of fuel.
+Carbs are the body’s first fuel, so after a few days of restricted carbs, the body switches to burning fat.
+Our bodies cannot make glucose and have about 24 hours’ worth stored in muscle tissues, etc. Once that glucose is no longer available, the body uses fat as it’s source of fuel instead.
 As a result, the body also produces ketones that exit the body through urine (hence the name, Keto Diet).

 The Weight Loss: We see a strong correlation between this diet and weight loss.
 This happens through feeling less hungry (more fat and protein will do that to ya!) and the body is using more energy to digest and use the fuel you are providing.